Beautiful views, natural landmarks and historic attractions – make Yorkshire’s rivers the destination for your next walk.

 If you’re looking for a gentle walk in a quiet, picturesque stretch of the Yorkshire Dales, this leisurely 4.5-mile route will do the trick.
 You’ll start in the tiny village of Arncliffe and head for the easygoing paths that lie beside the little-known River Skirfare.
 Make your way through the preserved ash woodland of Guildersbank before you reach another equally pretty village at Linton.
 Here, you’ll find a bridge to cross the river and head back along the bottom of Cote Moor Top into Arncliffe.

-The Littondale Circular starts at Brootes Lane, Arncliffe, North Yorkshire, BD24 9PY.
+The walk starts at Brootes Lane, Arncliffe, North Yorkshire, BD24 9PY.
+Check out the route.

 Grewelthorpe is a picturesque village in the Nidderdale Area of Outstanding Natural Beauty, but the star of this 6.7-mile walk is the River Ure.
 You’ll start with a stroll down Nutwith Lane before you climb 215-metre to the top of Horsepasture Hill to look out over the North York Moors and Nutwith Common.
 This is where you’ll meet the River Ure – follow it downstream through the pasture fields at Badger Lane Farm and Nutwith Cote until you enter the woodland.
 There are a few riverside clearings here, perfect for a picnic break before you head back to the start on bridleways.

-The Grewelthorpe Circular walk starts on Nunwith Lane, Grewelthorpe.
+The walk starts on Nunwith Lane, Grewelthorpe, North Yorkshire, HG4 3DD.
+Check out the route.

 The historic ruins of the 12th-century Jervaulx Abbey are both the start and end of this breathtaking 7-mile jaunt around the lowlands of the Yorkshire Dales.
 You’ll head east from the abbey, past rolling fields that lead you down to the waters of the River Ure and over Kilgram Bridge towards Thornton Steward.
 The 16th-century Danby Hall estate is your next pit-stop, before you once again cross the river at Cover Bridge and join the charming waterside paths back down to the old abbey ruins.

-The Jervaulx Abbey and the River Ure walk starts at Jervaulx Abbey, East Witton, Ripon, North Yorkshire, HG4 4PH.
+The walk starts at Jervaulx Abbey, East Witton, Ripon, North Yorkshire, HG4 4PH.
+Check out the route.

 West Burton and Aysgarth Falls Circular